Difegue/LANraragi/tools/Documentation/installing-lanraragi/jail.md

 ## Installing dependencies

 It is recommended that you first check/install all neccessary dependecies.
-Although you can also go along with the installation and fix any critical dependecie errors as they pop up along the way.
-This way you might potentially decrease installation size, however this will most likely result in issues later on.
+Although you can also go along with the installation and fix any critical dependency errors along the way.
+This will decrease installation size, but most likely result in issues later on.

 ```sh
 pkg update